-At grammar school, the teachers filled pupils with self-belief, Wendy recalls.
-After A-levels, she did a degree in computer science at Imperial College in London.
+At grammar school, the teachers filled pupils with self-belief.
+After A-levels, she did a degree in computer science at Imperial College, London.
 "I went from an all-girl school to a course where only seven out of 120 students were female.
-I was living in halls in South Kensington, it was all very new and exciting.
-At Imperial we were using state-of-the-art equipment - and the internet - it was only 1989."
+It was all very new and exciting.
+We were using state-of-the-art equipment, and the internet - it was only 1989."

-Ford sponsored Wendy's studies and she gained holiday-time work experience at the company's Dagenham plant.
-"I asked friends about starting a business, but the thinking was very much to gain experience first.
-We were heavily 'milk-rounded', so I ended up becoming a tax analyst for Arthur Andersen, then the world's biggest accountancy firm.
+Ford sponsored Wendy's studies, and she gained holiday-time work experience at the company's Dagenham plant.
+"I asked friends about starting a business, but the thinking was very much that you needed to gain experience first.
+I ended up becoming a tax analyst for Arthur Andersen, then the world's biggest accountancy firm.

 The idea behind Moonfruit was to remove barriers to technology and enable people to share their passions online.

-""By the end of the year we had 100,000-plus users and 60 employees, but we grew too quickly," Wendy admits.
-"When the NASDAQ crashed at the end of 2000 and the dot-com bubble burst, LVMH sold the business back to us.
-We scaled back to just Eirik and myself - it was a really tough time.
-I had to let go a lot of people I was close to, including my future husband and mother-in-law."
+"By the end of the year, we had 100,000-plus users and 60 employees - but we grew too quickly," Wendy admits.
+"When the dot-com bubble burst at the end of that year, we were forced to scale back to just Eirik and myself - it was a really tough time.
+I had to let go a lot of people I was close to, including my future husband and his mother."

-The pair bootstrapped their way through and by 2004 they had ten employees and were again generating profit.
+The pair bootstrapped their way through, and by 2004 they had ten employees and were again generating profit.
 "Customer advocacy has always been our main source of growth," explains Wendy.
-"Retention rates and loyalty are extremely high and there is an active community around Moonfruit and our software.
+"Retention rates are extremely high, and there is an active community.
 Most new customers come from recommendations from existing users."

 During her time away from Moonfruit, Wendy did a textile design degree at Central St Martins, before becoming marketing director of Gandi in 2008.
 "Things had changed with the rise of social media sites such as Facebook, so some radical improvements were needed for Moonfruit."

-In September 2010, Moonfruit accepted $2.25m from US investment bank Stephens, capital that was used to take the business forward.
+In 2010, Moonfruit accepted $2.25m from a US investment bank - capital that was used to take the business forward.
 Further investment followed in March 2011.
 In 2012, The company was acquired by Hibu (Yell.com in the UK), to help it transition into a digital services provider.

 Wendy shakes her head when asked whether she plans to retire any time soon.
 "I'd like to spend more time with my family, sure, but do nothing?
 No way.
 I have to be involved in some type of project.
-I love investing in other businesses and start ups and acting as a mentor so others can benefit from my knowledge and experience," she smiles.
+I love investing in other businesses, and acting as a mentor so others can benefit from my knowledge and experience," she smiles.

 - "Don't be over-protective with your ideas - share them with people you trust.
-Ask for their opinions, you'll get a better perspective on your ideas"
+Ask for their opinions, you'll get a better perspective."

 - "Try to build a good team around you.
-You need to trust people.
-Everyone must know what is expected of them and the communication must be open and honest"
+Everyone must know what is expected of them, and the communication must be open and honest."

 - "Don't fear change.
-You've got to stay flexible and be prepared to adapt your business if circumstances require it.
-Things change"
+You've got to stay flexible and be prepared to adapt your business if circumstances require it."